iAniket23/NASA-SpaceApp2020/README.md

 ***CONTRIBUTORS***
-- Aniket -  Graphic Design
+- Aniket
 - James
 - Nikunj
+- Guillaume
+- Laura

 ***LICENSE***
 The rules for copy and distributing this project licence are outlined in the licence.txt file.